JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 }
 ~~~

-This components iterated threw the list of items and renders the `ChildContent` which in this case is a generic `RenderFragment`.
-The generic one creates a `context` variable of type `TItem` that can be used to bind the passed value to child components or html markup.
+This component iterates through the list of items and renders the `ChildContent` which in this case is a generic `RenderFragment`.
+The generic one creates a `context` variable of type `TItem` that can be used to bind the passed value to child components or HTML markup.
 As seen in the `Index.razor` the `context` variable will be of type `Person`:

 ~~~html
 <ListItem>